ExtremeFLOW/neko/doc/pages/user-guide/simcomps.md

 - Computation of the weak gradient of a field \ref simcomp_weak_grad
 - User defined components \ref user-file_simcomps
 - Fluid statistics simcomp, "fluid_stats", for more details see the [statistics guide](@ref statistics-guide)
+- Computation of the spectral error indicator \ref simcomp_speri

 ## Controling execution and file output
-Each simulation component is, by default, executed once per time step to perform associated computations and output.
+Most simulation components are, by default, executed once per time step to perform associated computations and output (except \ref simcomp_lambda2 and
+\ref simcomp_speri which are executed with the field output frequency).
 However, this can be modified by using the `compute_control` and `compute_value` parameters for the computation and the `output_control and` and `output_value` for the output to disk.
 The parameters for the `_control` values are the same as for the fluid and checkpointing.